A North Carolina-based Automotive Themoformer Serving the Mid-Atlantic and Southeastern US

 Using thermoforming to manufacture automotive parts has two major benefits for our customers – time and cost.

 - Time: We design and develop an aluminum 3D mold at the same time we are creating the plastic sheets to be formed.
 Once everything is ready, we can begin the tooling process which includes molding and forming the components, followed by trimming, applying paint or silk-screening, or coating them as necessary.
-The process takes around 14 weeks from designing to shipping out for delivery.
+The process takes around 14 weeks from design to shipping out for delivery.

 - Cost: Automotive thermoforming is a relatively inexpensive method to mold plastic components due to the relatively low cost of tooling, especially for annual orders of 3,000 pieces or less.